infrahq/infra/README.md

 ## Introduction

-Infra is **open-source access management** for infrastructure (Kubernetes, SSH, Databases, AWS and more):
+Infra is **open-source access management** Kubernetes, SSH, Databases, AWS and more:

-1. Connect infrastructure (e.g. Kubernetes, SSH, Databases, AWS and more coming soon)
+1. Connect infrastructure
-2. Add an identity provider such as Google, Okta or Azure AD, or use Infra's built-in users & groups
+2. Add an identity provider (Google, Okta or Azure AD), or use Infra's built-in users & groups
 3. Assign access (e.g. `view`, `edit` or `admin`) to users & groups on the team
 4. Users log in via Infra's CLI with `infra login`